Chapter 4.4 – Port Labor

 C. Composition of gangs or teams

-A competitive spirit between dock worker gangs and a strong social control within a gang enhance labor performance per shift.
+A competitive spirit between dock worker gangs and strong social control within a gang enhances labor performance per shift.
 Strong and highly motivated supervisors typically create an atmosphere of coherence and a focus on solid teamwork.
 High flexibility in the deployment of gangs (e.g. movement of a gang between vessels during a shift) also contributes to optimal use of available dock workers.

 D. Changes in hiring systems